Custer City in Custer County, Idaho — The American West (Mountains)

 Erected by U.S. Forest Service, Idaho Department of Parks and Recreation.

 Location.
-44° 23.208′ N, 114° 41.952′ W. Marker is in Custer City (ghost town), Idaho, in Custer County.
-Marker is on Custer Motorway Adventure Road - Yankee Fork Road, on the right when traveling west.
+44° 23.208′ N, 114° 41.952′ W. Marker is in Custer City, Idaho, in Custer County.
+It is on Custer Motorway Adventure Road - Yankee Fork Road, on the right when traveling west.
 Touch for map.
-Marker is in this post office area: Stanley ID 83278, United States of America.
+Marker is at or near this postal address: 28523 Yankee Fork Rd, Stanley ID 83278, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on November 11, 2017.
 It was originally submitted on November 11, 2017, by Barry Swackhamer of Brentwood, California.
-This page has been viewed 180 times since then and 5 times this year.
-Photos:1, 2. submitted on November 11, 2017, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 327 times since then and 4 times this year.
+Photos: 1, 2. submitted on November 11, 2017, by Barry Swackhamer of Brentwood, California.